 How many days in Cambodia is enough?

-Although I like staying until my visa runs out in each country, for the sake of travel tips to Cambodia article, I would say at least 7 days is the ideal time ie Perhaps minimum 1 day to explore the capital Phnom Penh, 2 days to discover the archeological Angkor Wat and 4 days to enjoy the wonderful beaches and islands.
+Although I like staying until my visa runs out in each country, for the sake of travel tips to Cambodia article, I would say at least 7 days is the ideal time ie Perhaps a minimum 1 day to explore the capital Phnom Penh, 2 days to discover the archeological Angkor Wat and 4 days to enjoy the wonderful beaches and islands.

 Where to stay in Cambodia?